 Two 3D printers for the laboratory were produced by TsNIITMASH.
 Printing is carried out from pure titanium and titanium alloy.

 TRINITI scientists are developing implants with a two-layer biocompatible coating to prevent rejection and improve osseointegration.
-The surface bioresorbable layer stimulates the process of mineralization and fusion of the implant with the bone, and the remaining layer supports further bone growth.
+The superficial bioresorbable layer stimulates the process of mineralization and fusion of the implant with the bone, and the remaining layer supports further bone growth.
 The coating uses silicon and magnesium, which contribute to faster bone formation.

 Read related materials: